deanwampler/AkkaWebSampleExercise/README.md

 Here are some things you might try to better understand how Akka works.

-## Fix the Bugs!!

-It breaks down after calculating a few runs of primes.
-Help me debug it. ;)

 ## Simplify the Actors

 This sample exercise is roughly based on a more involved production system, but we don't need all the bells and whistles.
 Try simplifying the structure.
 Here are some suggestions.